allianceauth/allianceauth/docs/installation/auth/allianceauth.md

 Periodically [new releases](https://github.com/allianceauth/allianceauth/releases/) are issued with bug fixes and new features.
 To update your install, simply activate your virtual environment and update with `pip install --upgrade allianceauth`.
 Be sure to read the release notes which will highlight changes.

 Some releases come with changes to settings: update your project's settings with `allianceauth update /home/allianceserver/myauth`.

+Some releases come with new or changed models.
+Update your database to reflect this with `python /home/allianceserver/myauth/manage.py migrate`.

 Always restart celery and gunicorn after updating.